id-studiolab/Digital-Interfaces/tutorials/02-pomodoro/step1.md

 	return

 ```
 This template provides us with some basic organization for the programming that we will do in the following steps.
-Save this new file as *code.py* on your ItsyBitsy.
+Save this new file as *code.py* on your PicoExpander.
 If you already have a *code.py* file from a previous tutorial, move it over to some place on your computer so you can access it later.

 [Next Step](step2){: .btn .btn-blue }